-Allied Health Services Table of Costs General Information
+WorkCover Allied Health Table of Costs General information Effective 1 July 2020

-Who can provide allied health services to injured workers?
+Who can provide Allied Health services to injured workers?

 Each table of costs outlines the professional requirements that a workers' compensation insurer will recognise.
-Providers should be registered with the appropriate board or the appropriate professional association if not covered under the Australian Health Practitioners Regulation Agency (AHPRA).
+Providers should be registered with the appropriate Board or the appropriate professional association if not covered under the Australian Health Practitioners Regulation Agency (AHPRA).
 Please check that you have the appropriate qualifications and registration prior to providing a service as an insurer may decline to pay for your services if you are not appropriately qualified and registered.